nan0s7/worldlang/README.md

 - have a proportional ease of understanding with the complexity of the topic
 - be somewhat pleasing to speak and hear (although this is largely subjective)
 - make use of compound words
 - make use of synonyms for ideas that are similar but more complex?
-(TBD)
+(TBD) [or perhaps compounds for specifity]

 It shouldn't:
 - compromise on its ability to represent complex ideas and thoughts